rosalescristian/rosalescristian/README.md

 Here are some ideas to get you started:
 -->

-Let's use the ideas already there...
+Let's use the ideas already here...

 - 🔭 I’m currently working on Data Analytics, DBA and developing my web portfolio
 - ⚡ I'm trying to develop a Mobile App